treasure-data/digdag/digdag-docs/src/operators.rst

   * :command:`s3_wait>: my-bucket/file/in/a/directory`

 :command:`region: REGION`
-  The region of the S3 bucket.
+  An optional explicit AWS Region in which to access S3.
+This may also be specified using the `aws.region` secret.

+:command:`endpoint: ENDPOINT`
+  An optional explicit AWS Region in which to access S3.
+This may also be specified using the `aws.region` secret.
+  *Note:* This will override the `region` parameter.

 :command:`bucket: BUCKET`
-  The S3 bucket of the file.
-Can be used together with `key:` instead of putting the path on the operator line.
+  The S3 bucket where the file is located.
+Can be used together with the `key` parameter instead of putting the path on the operator line.

 :command:`key: KEY`
   The S3 key of the file.
-Can be used together with `bucket:` instead of putting the path on the operator line.
+Can be used together with the `bucket` parameter instead of putting the path on the operator line.

 :command:`version_id: VERSION_ID`
   An optional object version to check for.

+:command:`path_style_access: true/false`
+  An optional flag to control whether to use path-style or virtual hosted-style access when accessing S3.
+  *Note:* Enabling `path_style_access` also requires specifying a `region`.

 Output Parameters
 ~~~~~~~~~~~~~~~~~